-For aspiring students and mid-career professionals alike, earning a Master of Science in Business Analytics (MSBA) can provide the general and specialized knowledge required to excel in these types of roles.
+For aspiring students and mid-career professionals alike, earning an online Master of Science in Business Analytics can provide the general and specialized knowledge to excel in these types of roles.
 Nearly every industry relies on business analytics professionals at some level, and demand for these skills is only growing as more companies seek to harness the full potential of their data.
-But what can you do with a master’s in business analytics, exactly, and how can an online MSBA prepare you for a successful career?
+But what can you do with a master’s in business analytics, exactly — and how can an online MSBA prepare you for a successful career?

 Career Paths in Business Analytics

 The business world is currently undergoing a major transformation.
-New technologies like artificial intelligence and machine learning are helping organizations convert raw data into actionable business insights, leading to more profitable outcomes.
+New technologies like artificial intelligence (AI) and machine learning are helping organizations convert raw data into actionable business insights, leading to more profitable outcomes.
 While these innovations have had a notable impact on data analytics jobs, companies still rely on talented data scientists and business analysts to make sense of the information they collect.
-In fact, research from the Business-Higher Education Forum projected that there would be approximately 2.7 million data science and analytics job postings by the end of 2020.
 To capitalize on these employment opportunities, it’s important to understand what you can do with a master’s in business analytics in different settings.

-As PricewaterhouseCoopers notes, business analytics jobs typically fall into two broad categories: Analytics-enabled roles and data science roles.
-Although both sub-fields directly analyze data, the qualifications and core skill sets are a bit different, as are the associated job titles.
+Business analytics jobs typically fall into two broad categories: analytics-enabled roles and data science roles.
+Although both subfields directly analyze data, the qualifications and core skill sets are a bit different, as are the associated job titles.

 Analytics-enabled roles typically require a balance of data science experience and business expertise, which is why a master’s degree in business analytics can be such a valuable stepping-stone.
-Pursuing an MSBA can help students and established professionals understand how data is used to answer specific business questions, drive profitability and forecast future revenue-generating opportunities.
-According to PwC, analytics-enabled jobs may also call for hands-on experience with reporting and visualization software.
-Examples of such roles include:
+Pursuing an MSBA can help students as well as established professionals understand how data is used to answer specific business questions, drive profitability and forecast future revenue-generating opportunities.
+Analytics-enabled jobs may also call for hands-on experience with reporting and visualization software.
+Examples of such roles include the following.

 Health Services Manager

 Health services managers are responsible for improving the quality and efficiency of health care facilities, including hospitals, nursing homes, mental health centers and outpatient clinics.
 Alongside managing the finances of these facilities, health service managers must also set departmental goals and create work schedules that align with patients’ needs and their own budgetary constraints.
-Using their knowledge of business analytics, these professionals help ensure the health care system is financially sound and their facilities have the resources they need to produce positive health outcomes.
-According to the BLS, demand for health service managers is expected to increase 18% from 2018 to 2028.
-As of May 2019, the median salary for this role was $100,980, though professionals working in government earned upward of $111,520.
+Using their knowledge of business analytics, these professionals help ensure the health care system is financially sound and their facilities have the resources to produce positive health outcomes.

 Data Science Jobs